A Survey on Self-play Methods in Reinforcement Learning: Empirical Analysis

+After solving HULHE, research focus shifts to \textbf{heads-up no-limit Texas Hold'em (HUNL)} with significantly larger game states, approximately $10^{164}$~\citep{johanson2013measuring}.
+Thus, traversing the game tree as Cepheus does in HULHE is impossible.
+DeepStack~\citep{moravvcik2017deepstack} is a regret-minimization-based self-play method combined with continual re-solving.
+This method focuses on a subtree of limited depth and breadth and estimates the outcomes of the furthest reaches of this subtree.
+Libratus~\citep{brown2018superhuman} develops a blueprint strategy, leveraging an enhanced version of regret-minimization-based self-play method MCCFR~\citep{lanctot2009monte}.
+Recursive Belief-based Learning (ReBeL)~\citep{brown2020combining} introduces the public belief state (PBS), transforming the imperfect-information game into a perfect-information game with continuous state space.
+ReBeL utilizes the regret-minimization-based self-play method CFR-D, combined with RL and search, to train both the value and policy networks.
+Unlike the algorithms mentioned above, AlphaHoldem~\citep{zhao2022alphaholdem} does not use regret-minimization-based self-play.
+Instead, it proposes $K$-best self-play that selects the top $K$ policies, based on their ELO ratings~\citep{elo1978rating}, to generate samples.

-When there are more than two players in Texas Hold'em, the game becomes significantly more complex.
-Pluribus~\cite{brown2019superhuman} based on the framework of Libratus~\cite{brown2018superhuman}, addresses this complexity in \textbf{six-player no-limit Texas Hold'em}.
-It employs both action abstraction and information abstraction to simplify the intricate dynamics of the original game.
-Similarly to Libratus, Pluribus utilizes MCCFR~\cite{lanctot2009monte} in self-play to develop its blueprint strategy.
-Building on this blueprint strategy, it conducts a depth-limited search before executing actions.
-More specifically, diverging from Libratus, Pluribus maintains a streamlined policy pool consisting of only four strategies.
-This approach assumes that its opponents might adjust their strategies during gameplay among these four strategies, which allows Pluribus to manage complexity more efficiently.
-Despite its strategy not adapting to the observed tendencies of its opponents, and lacking theoretical proofs of achieving an NE in six-player scenarios, Pluribus has demonstrated its capability by outperforming top professional players in six-player no-limit Texas Hold'em.
+Pluribus~\citep{brown2019superhuman}, based on Libratus, addresses \textbf{six-player no-limit Texas Hold'em}.
+Similar to Libratus, Pluribus utilizes a regret-minimization-based self-play method MCCFR~\citep{lanctot2009monte} to develop its blueprint strategy.
+It conducts a depth-limited search before executing actions.
+Different from Libratus, Pluribus maintains a streamlined policy pool of only four strategies, assuming that its opponents might adjust their strategies during gameplay among these four strategies, which allows Pluribus to manage complexity more efficiently.